PureWeen/pureween.github.io/_posts/2018-02-01-debug-tips.md

     - git checkout tags/release-3.4.0-sr2

 ### Source Link
 - Currently the Xamarin Debugger doesn't support SourceLink style debugging.
-The internal wheels are returning and once that is ready Forms will add SourceLink support
+The internal wheels are turning on this and once it is ready Forms will add SourceLink support

 ### Build scripts
 - Currently working on build scripts to help with nuget packaging (https://github.com/xamarin/Xamarin.Forms/pull/5074)